 When you give feedback to your employees, they’ll be able to assess their job performance and see where they could improve.
 When you provide employee feedback, even if it’s constructive criticism, you show that you care about them and want them to do better.

 However, while giving feedback, you can also acknowledge what their strengths are and figure out what some areas for improvement will be.
 This can help improve employee turnover rates but also the employee’s motivation and increase employee retention as well.

 While giving feedback to your employees is essential, ensure that you also take feedback from employees.
 When you get their feedback, ensure you listen and incorporate some of it if you can.

 7. Offer Flexible Solutions

 The COVID-19 pandemic has offered many employees the opportunity to have flexible schedules and working conditions, and many of them don’t want to give that up.
 If you can provide a relaxed, positive work environment that is remote, then you should do so.
-If you don’t, many employees will leave and try to find a job that suits their lifestyle better.
+If you don’t, many employees will leave and try to find in the employment market a job that suits their lifestyle better.

 In addition to that, you should also consider offering flexible schedules.
 Many employees no longer want to work a standard 9 to 5 schedule.
 They don’t want to be limited to working a certain amount of hours each day but would instead work on a schedule that works best for their lifestyle.

 You can try offering these flexible schedules, and you may be surprised at how much more productive employees are when they can work at the times they feel most productive.